What Is Brain Health?

 “Our world is constructed by our mind.”

-And to take that one step further, it is the brain that creates mind.
-So, by better understanding your brain you can better understand yourself.
+And to take that one step further, it is the brain that creates the mind.
+So, by better understanding your brain, you can better understand yourself.

-We have taken the unfortunate (often unfavorable) view after decades of clinical practice and research, and despite all the wonderful advancements in technology, we are in the midst of a biological deterioration of the brain that has affected our neurological and physical health.
+We have taken the unfortunate – and often unfavorable – view after decades of clinical practice and research, and despite all the wonderful advancements in technology, we are in the midst of a biological deterioration of the brain that has affected our neurological and physical health.

 With that said, we do know the brain and body have far more potential for improvement than we ever thought possible.
 But the longer these interventions are delayed, the more uphill the battle becomes.

-You've been feeling down and anxious for months and Covid hasn't helped at all.
+You've been feeling down and anxious for months and COVID hasn't helped at all.
 Your primary physician has suggested medication and your therapist has been helpful on occasion.
-They have also suggested a meditation app that after a month has brought you little to no relief.
+They also suggested a meditation app that after a month has brought you little to no relief.